WoodProgrammer/haydarctl/README.md

 According to the plan and refresh outputs you will see what a kind of changes applied out of the your terraform code blocks.

+### Notification:
+haydarctl creates issues on your repository just for now and you can check the example issues under issues directory.

 ## TODO
 - Improve terragrunt capabilities